RamenDR/ramen/docs/user-quick-start.md

 ## What you’ll need

-To set up a *Ramen* development environment you will need to run 3 Kubernetes clusters. *Ramen* makes this easy using minikube, but you need enough resources:
+To set up a *Ramen* testing environment you will need to run 3 Kubernetes clusters. *Ramen* makes this easy using minikube, but you need enough resources: